codenitive/laravel-hybrid/docs/acl.md

 <a name="introduction"></a>
 ## Introduction

-The Acl class provides a standardized interface for authorization/priviledge in Fuel, using authentication from `Hybrid\Auth`.
+The Acl class provides a standardized interface for authorization/priviledge in Laravel, using authentication from `Hybrid\Auth`.

 ### Examples